l0k9j/webversity/content/p/about.md

 * ethical: humanism, inclusiveness and individual empowerement
 * tranparency & rigour: precise style with references to sources
 * objectivity: provoke informed debates rather than imposing ideas
-* independence: from the external forces
+* independence: from any external force
 * agility: adaptive improvements of pragmatic production

 ## Who is this site for?

 * anyone who uses the web for work or leisure
-* anyone who's curious about our technological future and wants to influence it
+* anyone who is curious about our future and want to influence it
-* journalists who cover technologies
+* journalists who cover technology development
 * ethical leaders who want to understand the impact of their decisions